Azure-Samples/cosmosdb-dotnet-create-documentdb-and-configure-for-high-availability/README.md

 extensions:
 - services: Cosmos-DB
 - platforms: dotnet
-description: "Azure CosmosDB sample."
+description: "Azure Cosmos DB sample."
 ---

 # Create a DocumentDB and configure it for high availability (C#)

- Azure CosmosDB sample -
+ Azure Cosmos DB sample -
   - Create a CosmosDB configured with a single read location
   - Get the credentials for the CosmosDB
   - Update the CosmosDB with additional read locations